Keymaster65/copper2go/README.md

 The releases are hosted at github: https://github.com/Keymaster65/copper2go/tags

 If you want to add something, you may contribute with pull requests or forks.
-In a fork you might add 3rd party libs as wihed.
+In a fork you might add 3rd party libs as wished.

 Forks or Pull Requests are always very welcome.